 FM: Any other thoughts on you would like to share with the readers that might be beneficial to them?

 CR: We are spoiled here in Colorado with amazing hikes and endless sights across the entire state.
 Whether it is a short hike in the foothills, or a trek up a 14er, it is important to know and prepare for the weather conditions.
 Always check the forecast, or feel free to reach out to your favorite Meteorologist on social media for specific details.
 Bring plenty of water while hiking in the summer months, and layers for the winter!
 Enjoy everything Colorado has to offer… just be safe!

 Christine thank you so much, this is some great information to try to keep people as safe as possible.
 Plus, now I have an excuse for why I am huffing and puffing trying to climb up a hill.
 Not sure what my excuse is for panting while I walk up a staircase but I can get to that later.

-Hopefully these tips will be helpful when you are deciding on how long of a hike you want to go on or even if you still want to head out to the mountains on certain days.
-I have posted this and all of my getting started guides on my “Thoughts” page.
-I have some great info on there from people a heck of a lot smarter than me so if you are thinking about starting a program I strongly suggest you read these blogs for some good starting points.
-If you have some questions that you are looking to get answered and would rather have me do the work for you, shoot me an email at firstname.lastname@example.org.
+Hopefully these tips will be helpful when you are deciding on how long of a hike you want to go on.
+Or even if you still want to head out to the mountains on certain days.
+More of my getting started guides on my “Thoughts” page.
+There is some great info on there from people a heck of a lot smarter than me so if you are thinking about starting a program I strongly suggest you read these blogs for some good starting points.
+If you have some questions that you are looking to get answered and would rather have me do the work for you, shoot me an email at email@example.com.
 You can also follow me on the following social media platforms and join the conversations there.
 Happy Hiking!